-Brazil is famed for its carnivals, the rainforest and its footballers.
-But Brazilian baked goods are no less impressive.
-Like, for example, this carrot cake with its molten dark chocolate filling.
+Brazil is famed for its carnivals, the rainforest, and its soccer players.
+But Brazilian baked goods are no less impressive, like this carrot cake with its molten dark chocolate filling.
+Yummy!

 For the batter:

 - 5 carrots

 - 5 eggs